Introduction

 3. Emphasis

-Designers understand the use of graphic design components to call attention to a specific region or feature in a composition.
-This is referred to as emphasis as a design principle.
+Designers understand the use of graphic design basics to call attention to a specific component, region, or feature in a composition.
+This is referred to as the emphasis principle of design.
 It can help serve as a focal point and aid in directing the viewer’s eye through the design.

 There are numerous methods to emphasize a design: